UMWRG/HydraPlatform/doc/devdocs/server.rst

 ******
 Spyne is the SOAP server library.

+*edit*: The spyne library has a small bug, which needs to be fixed in order to work with plugins.
+The fixed version is available here.
+To install it, you need to download the zip file on the right hand side of this page: https://github.com/knoxsp/spyne

+Open up this zip file somewhere and navigate to this directory in the command line.
+THen type 'python setup.py install' or read the Read me.

+If this does not work and you want to install the base version of spyne, do the
+following:

 In the command prompt, type:

 pip install spyne

 Should this fail, you must install it from source.
 Don't worry.
 It's easy.
 The source is available at: www.spyne.io